kovdavid/dalsik/doc/master_slave.md

 }
 ```

-Note, that the `this->size++;` statement is not wrapped in an atomic block, as it already runs in an interrupt handler (which can not be interrupted by anything else).
+Note, that the `this->size++;` statement is not wrapped in an atomic block, as it already runs in an interrupt handler (which can not be interrupted).

 Also note, that if the RingBuffer is full, we simply drop the data (which is bad, but in practice it never happened to me).